-Note: this summary assumes that your opponent does not make any responses to the dilemma encounter (such as replacing it with a Q-Flash using Beware of Q).
+Note: this summary assumes that your opponent does not make any responses to the reveal or encounter of the dilemma (such as replacing it with Q: A Dazzling Flash using Beware of Q).
 A dilemma may be responded to only after any targets for the dilemma have been chosen (or a trigger/target has been found to be absent) and you have checked to see if the crew or Away Team can meet the dilemma's conditions (if any).
 See actions - step 1: initiation.